Prosecutors charge five Proud Boys defendants with seditious conspiracy - NewsBreak

 Tarrio was arrested in March and initially charged with conspiracy to obstruct an official proceeding and other counts, despite not being physically present at the Capitol on Jan.
 6.

-He had been arrested two days before the attack on Congress on unrelated charges and ordered to stay out of the district.
-But prosecutors allege he played a key role in preparing the group’s followers for an effort to prevent Congress from certifying President Biden’s 2020 victory over former President Trump.
+He had been arrested two days before the attack on Congress on unrelated charges and ordered to stay out of Washington, D.C.
+But prosecutors allege he played a key role in preparing the group’s followers for an effort to prevent Congress from certifying Biden’s 2020 victory over Trump.

-- Justices won’t hear appeal from couple who pointed guns at Black Lives Matter protesters

-- Five biggest issues to watch at Supreme Court as high-profile term ends

 Comments / 0